Stuycs-K/finalprojectapcs-3-agoes-ardian-chen-stephen/DEVLOG-Ardian.md

 ### 2025-06-8 - Coding
 Added overrrides to send player to jail, mortgaging on command, and property lending + bunch of bug fixes

+I believe this document accurately reflects the contributions of my teamate. - Stephen C